spritlesoftware/our-website/content/english/services/blockchain-services.md

   - name : "Decentralized Finance"
     color : "#FFFCF4"
-    contents : "  We aim to provide a more secure and transparent way of transaction with the use of blockchain technology"
+    contents : "  We aim to provide a more secure and transparent way of transaction with the use of blockchain technology."

   - name : "Smart Contracts Audit"
     color : "#F3FCFD"